mikenguyen13/data_analysis/_book/07-generalized-linear-models.md

 Note: you have to use the same data with the same model (i.e., same link function, same random underlying random distribution). but you can have different number of parameters.

 Even though statisticians try to come up with measures that are similar to $R^2$, in practice, it is not so appropriate.
-For example, they comapre the log-likelihood of the fitted model against the that of a model with jsut the intercept:
+For example, they compare the log-likelihood of the fitted model against the that of a model with just the intercept:

 $$
 R^2_p = 1 - \frac{l(\hat{\mu})}{l(\hat{\mu}_0)}
 $$

-For certain specific random components such as binary response model, we have \*\*rescaled generalized $R^2$:
+For certain specific random components such as binary response model, we have rescaled generalized $R^2$:

 $$
 \bar{R}^2 = \frac{R^2_*}{\max(R^2_*)} = \frac{1-\exp\{-\frac{2}{n}(l(\hat{\mu}) - l(\hat{\mu}_0) \}}{1 - \exp\{\frac{2}{n}l(\hat{\mu}_0)\}}